ElianaJain/ElianaJainPortfolio/README.md

 ## About

-This portfolio represents 10 years of owning developer and enterprise documentation for complex SaaS platforms.
+This portfolio represents 10 years of owning developer and enterprise documentation for complex SaaS platforms, content planning and strategy, content design, and AI-assisted documentation.
 It highlights work across content design, API reference, primary research, content strategy, and developer-facing writing.

 I am currently building an AI-powered robot dog using Raspberry Pi and SunFounder hardware and documenting the full process publicly on Hashnode and GitHub.
 I also write about the intersection of archaeology and AI documentation at [elianajain.hashnode.dev](https://elianajain.hashnode.dev).